 - Melatonin.
 Melatonin is a hormone that signals the brain to sleep.
 It is usually produced naturally but this process can be disrupted by external influences and your daily habits.
-An extra dose of melatonin is a natural way to beat chronic insomnia.
+An extra dose of melatonin is a natural way to beat insomnia.

 - Magnesium.
 It helps you calm down, relax, and get ready for bed.

 - Glycine.
 Glycine helps to lower body temperature.
 And as we know, it is a signal for our body to get ready for sleep.

 - Cannabidiol.
 Cannabidiol, better known as CBD, is a natural cannabis extract.
 It is an analog of natural cannabinoids that are produced in the human body.
 CBD interacts with receptors in the endocannabinoid system and helps beat insomnia in a natural way.

 All of these natural supplements can be effective for beating insomnia.
 Still, the latter one, namely, CBD oil for insomnia is worth a little more attention.
 According to the research available and numerous customers’ reviews, this is a top-notch insomnia help solution of a natural and organic compound that may be helpful not only with insomnia but with some other related mental health challenges.